abednarski79/monitor-shared/README.md

 configuration
 -------------
-Skip if you using pre-configured zip archive
+Skip if you using pre-configured zip archive.
 - go to project root
 - build: mvn clean install
+- copy target/*jar file to lib folder in hsqldb folder
+- copy target/*jar file to lib folder in activemq folder (this will allow to see object in the activemq console but is not essential)
 - copy from maven repository (online) to lib folder in hsqldb folder following libraries: activemq-client-5.11.0.jar aopalliance-1.0.jar